 This certificate program prepares a student to design, develop, deploy and administer current industry-standard databases, both as an end-user and as a database administrator.
-In its current implementation, the program assists with preparation for Oracle certification exams.
+The program assists with preparation for Oracle certification exams.

-- Write application programs that use standard industry tools to create delete and update information in enterprise databases. - Use standard business productivity software to support electronic projects.
+- Write application programs that use standard industry tools to create, delete and update information in enterprise databases. - Use standard business productivity software to support electronic projects.